-Score Skill C1: Using and organizing techniques, apparatus, and materials 0 No evidence of positive achievement for this skill.
+Score Skill C1: Using and organising techniques, apparatus and materials 0 No evidence of positive achievement for this skill.
 1 Some evidence of positive achievement, but the criteria for a score of 2 are not met.
-2 Follows written, diagrammatic, or oral instructions to perform a single practical operation.
+2 Follows written, diagrammatic or oral instructions to perform a single practical operation.
 Uses familiar apparatus and materials adequately, needing reminders on points of safety.
 3 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
-4 Follows written, diagrammatic, or oral instructions to perform an experiment involving a series of step-by-step practical operations.
-Uses familiar apparatus, materials, and techniques adequately and safely.
+4 Follows written, diagrammatic or oral instructions to perform an experiment involving a series of step-by-step practical operations.
+Uses familiar apparatus, materials and techniques adequately and safely.
 5 Is beyond the level defined for 4, but does not meet fully the criteria for 6.
-6 Follows written, diagrammatic, or oral instructions to perform an experiment involving a series of practical operations where there may be a need to modify or adjust one step in the light of the effect of a previous step.
-Uses familiar apparatus, materials, and techniques safely, correctly, and methodically.

-Score Skill C2: Observing, measuring, and recording 0 No evidence of positive achievement for this skill.
-1 Some evidence of positive achievement, but the criteria for a score of 2 are not met.
-2 Makes observations or readings given detailed instructions.
+6 Follows written, diagrammatic or oral instructions to perform an experiment involving a series of practical operations where there may be a need to modify or adjust one step in the light of the effect of a previous step.
+Uses familiar apparatus, materials and techniques safely, correctly and methodically.
+Score Skill C2: Observing, measuring and recording Score 0 Skill C2: Observing, measuring and recordingNo evidence of positive achievement for this skill.
+0 No evidence of positive achievement for this skill.
+0 1 No evidence of positive achievement for this skill.
+Some evidence of positive achievement, but the criteria for a score of 2 are not met.
+0 1 No evidence of positive achievement for this skill.
+Some evidence of positive achievement, but the criteria for a score of 2 are not met.
+Makes observations or readings given detailed instructions.
+0 1 2 No evidence of positive achievement for this skill.
+Some evidence of positive achievement, but the criteria for a score of 2 are not met.
+Makes observations or readings given detailed instructions.
 Records results in an appropriate manner given a detailed format.
-3 Is beyond the level defined for 2, but does not meet fully the criteria for 4.
-4 Makes relevant observations, measurements, or estimates given an outline format or brief guidelines.
+0 1 2 3 No evidence of positive achievement for this skill.
+Some evidence of positive achievement, but the criteria for a score of 2 are not met.
+Makes observations or readings given detailed instructions.
+Records results in an appropriate manner given a detailed format.
+Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Makes relevant observations, measurements or estimates given an outline format or brief 0 1 2 3 No evidence of positive achievement for this skill.Some evidence of positive achievement, but the criteria for a score of 2 are not met.Makes observations or readings given detailed instructions.Records results in an appropriate manner given a detailed format.Is beyond the level defined for 2, but does not meet fully the criteria for 4.Makes relevant observations, measurements or estimates given an outline format or brief guidelines.
+0 1 2 3 4 No evidence of positive achievement for this skill.
+Some evidence of positive achievement, but the criteria for a score of 2 are not met.
+Makes observations or readings given detailed instructions.
+Records results in an appropriate manner given a detailed format.
+Is beyond the level defined for 2, but does not meet fully the criteria for 4.
+Makes relevant observations, measurements or estimates given an outline format or brief guidelines.
 Records results in an appropriate manner given an outline format.
-5 Is beyond the level defined for 4, but does not meet fully the criteria for 6.
-6 Makes relevant observations, measurements, or estimates to a degree of accuracy appropriate to the instruments or techniques used.
-Records results in an appropriate manner given no format.